Asmavahaab/Asmavahaab/README.md

 ⚡ I'm a Btech CS Student @ MEC

-✨ I'm a Web Developer and a Data Analytics enthusiast
+✨ I'm a Web Developer and a Data Science enthusiast

 🌱 I’m currently learning ReactJS